federated-directory/help2/administrator/google.md

 <img style="width: 600px;" src="../../assets/images/google-install-saml-9.png" alt="Set deprovisioning"/>

-Choose "Deprovisoning" options which you think are appropriate for your company and click **FINISH**
+Choose "Deprovisoning" options that you think are appropriate for your company and click **FINISH**

 <img style="width: 600px;" src="../../assets/images/google-install-saml-10.png" alt="provisioning active"/>

-Now it's time to turn on provisioning by switching the state from "Inactive" to "active".
-When you click "Inactive" switch you will get a consent dialog
+Now it's time to turn on provisioning by switching the state from the "Inactive" to "Active".
+When you click **Inactive** switch, you will get a consent dialog

 <img style="width: 600px;" src="../../assets/images/google-install-saml-11.png" alt="Consent dialog"/>